litestar-org/litestar/docs/tutorials/sqlalchemy/1-provide-session-with-di.rst

     :linenos:
     :emphasize-lines: 45-56,81-82,86-88,93-94,102

-In the first script, the database session is created within each HTTP route handler function.
-However, in this script we use dependency injection to decouple creation of the session from the route handlers.
+In the previous example, the database session is created within each HTTP route handler function.
+In this script we use dependency injection to decouple creation of the session from the route handlers.

 This script introduces a new async generator function called ``provide_transaction()`` that creates a new SQLAlchemy session, begins a transaction, and handles any integrity errors that might raise from within the transaction.